 Don’t do research without a plan

 This is important for two reasons.
-First, having a set of written guidelines will help keep your research efforts focused and within the bounds of your organization’s risk appetite.
-Secondly, documented plans, policies and procedures are helpful in the event you or your organization comes under investigation from law enforcement.
-You can read more on creating a dark web access policy at your organization here.
+First, having a set of written guidelines in a dark web access policy will help keep your research efforts focused and within the bounds of your organization’s risk appetite.
+Second, documented plans, policies and procedures are helpful in the event you or your organization comes under investigation from law enforcement.

 “Create ‘Rules of Engagement’: If your organization conducts activities described in this document, or is planning to do so, it should prepare “rules of engagement” or a “compliance program” with protocols that outline acceptable conduct for its personnel and contractors who interact with criminals and criminal organizations.
 Following deliberately crafted protocols that weigh legal, security, and operational considerations beforehand will discourage rash decisions that could put an organization, its employees, and its data in jeopardy.
 Having documented rules may also prove useful if the organization ever faces criminal, civil, or regulatory action.”